Should you be paying for your kids’ college tuition?

 - Learning the value of a dollar

-As parents, we all want our children to succeed and have the best chances at having a fulfilling life.
-Many of us think college is the safest choice, some of us think it’s the best.
+As parents, we all want our children to succeed and have the best chances of having a fulfilling life.
+Many of us think college is the safest choice; some of us think it’s the best.

 And, in some instances, it is.
 But not in every instance.